-Parents/legal (court ordered and signed by the judge) custodians and guardians are responsible for the child's attendance and conduct in school.
-Under Mississippi Law, parents/guardians who fail to compel their child to regularly attend school or fail to compel their child to properly conduct himself or herself as a student in accordance with the written policy on school behavior, adopted by the YCSD Board of Education.
-Parents/legal custodians and guardians are required to read and share with their child the 2021-2022 Yazoo County School District's Parent and Student Handbook.
+Parents/legal (court ordered petition signed by the judge) custodians and guardians are responsible for his/her child's attendance and behavior and/or conduct in school.
+Under Mississippi Law, parents/guardians who fail to compel their child to regularly attend school or fail to compel their child to properly conduct himself/herself, as a student in accordance with the YCSD Board of Education approved written policy on school behavior, adopted by the YCSD Board of Education, shall be dealt with accordingly.

+Parents/legal custodians and/or guardians are required to read, discuss, and share with their child/student the contents of the 2023-2024 Yazoo County School District's Parent and Student Handbook.

 The parent/legal custodian and guardian shall confirm that they have read the handbook during the online registration process.